 Open Grid Systems software is is used to support Network Model Management, Open Data Access, Customer Support, next-generation DERMS, and advanced Data Analytics.

 Open Grid Systems’ software is deployed across the world, on premises, in the cloud in AWS and Azure, and embedded within mission-critical control systems at some of the world’s largest energy companies.

 The animated map you see above is not a static video.
 As you move your mouse over the map, dynamic data-driven overlays will show the state of generators, loads, and lines.

 This is achieved using CIM network and asset data from our Cimphony Concert Network Model Management system integrated with real-time power-flow results from the DERMS Analysis module that drive the data-driven overlays in our Grid Insight geo-visual interface.

-Get in touch to find out more about how Open Grid Systems is supporting utilities to create single source, open standard network models, support open data access, deploy advanced DERMS and Market systems, and to request a demonstration.
+Get in touch to find out more about how Open Grid Systems is supporting utilities to create single source, open standard network models, support open data access, deploy advanced DERMS and Market systems to support National Grid’s Platform for Ancillary Services or FERC Order No. 2222, and to request a demonstration.